wwood/singlem/README.md

 This generates a BIOM table for each marker gene e.g. `myprefix.4.12.ribosomal_protein_L11_rplK.biom`.

 ### Calculating beta diversity between samples
 As SingleM generates OTUs that are independent of taxonomy, they can be used as input to beta diversity methods known to be appropriate for the analysis of 16S amplicon studies, of which there are many.
 We recommend [express beta diversity](https://github.com/dparks1134/ExpressBetaDiversity) (EBD) as it implements many different metrics with a unified interface.
-For instance to calculate Bray-Curtis beta diversity, first convert your OTU table to unifrac format using `singlem summarise`:
+For instance to calculate Bray-Curtis beta diversity, first convert your OTU table to unifrac file format using `singlem summarise`.
+Note that this file format does not contain any phylogenetic information, even if the format is called 'unifrac'.
 ```
-singlem summarise --input_otu_table otu_table.csv --unifrac otu_table.unifrac
+singlem summarise --input_otu_table otu_table.csv --unifrac_by_otu otu_table.unifrac
 ```
 The above commands generates 14 different unifrac format files, one for each marker gene used in SingleM.
 At this point, you need to choose one table to proceed with.
 Hopefully, the choice matters little, but it might pay to use multiple tables and ensure that the results are consistent.

-To calculate beta diversity, use the EBD script `convertToEBD.py` to convert the unifrac format into ebd format, and calculate the diversity metric:
+To calculate beta diversity that does not account for the phylogenetic relationships between the OTU sequences, use the EBD script `convertToEBD.py` to convert the unifrac format into ebd format, and calculate the diversity metric:
 ```
 convertToEBD.py otu_table.unifrac.4.12.ribosomal_protein_L11_rplK.unifrac otu_table.ebd
 ExpressBetaDiversity -s otu_table.ebd -c Bray-Curtis